|

 Credible Research

-Documenting and citing the research sources is an important and often overlooked
+Documenting and citing the research sources is an

-source again and provides a paper trail for other researchers.
+trail for other researchers.
 Citing the sources

-supports information and conclusions and adds credibility to the work.
+supports information and conclusions and adds

 Records: Primary and Secondary Resources